 Issued on behalf of International Rugby Match Officials

-With leading match officials increasingly involved in World Rugby’s decision-making process to enhance safety and spectacle, IRMO will input into discussions and decisions in relation to future laws and protocols development and audience education, while providing a collective voice on tournament provisions and conditions that underpin a high-performance environment at the international level of the game.
+With match officials increasingly contributing to World Rugby’s decision-making processes, IRMO’s management committee, which features a blend of 15s, sevens and TMO specialists will input into World Rugby’s discussions and decisions in relation to future laws and protocols development and audience education.
+They will also provide a collective voice on tournament provisions and conditions that underpin a high-performance environment at the international level of the game.

 IRMO’s key objectives are: